-We find ourselves in Judges chapter 4 and the people of Israel have once again turned their backs on the Lord and are living under the oppression of the king of Canaan.
+The story of Deborah in the Bible comes against the backdrop of the people of Israel once again turning their backs on the Lord and living under the oppression of the hand of Jabin king of Canaan and the Canaanite army.
 They like their parents and grandparents once the judges of Israel passed away embraced the culture.
-For 20 years they have lived in bondage and captivity, it’s here in the ancient pages of the old testament that we meet Deborah in the Bible.
-Deborah for many is a well known biblical figure, but perhaps we miss a bit of the significance of her story.
+For 20 years they have lived in bondage and captivity, it’s here in the ancient pages of the old testament chronicling the history of ancient Israel that we meet Deborah in the Bible.

 - Deborah in the Bible was a prophet of God.

 - She is the 4th judge mentioned in the book of Judges, and the only female judge mentioned in the Bible.

 - She was a leader of Israel.

 - She was a songwriter and minstrel leading her people in worship after the victory had been won.

 Sadly scripture doesn’t go into a lot of Deborah’s story, we aren’t told how she rose to these positions or her triumphs and struggles along the way.
 We simply step into Deborah’s story in Judges 4 and find her holding “court” beneath the palm tree of Deborah.
 This setting was a symbol of her fairness, and refusal to show partiality in her rulings.
 Scripture says that the people sought out Deborah’s judgment.

 Deborah’s Role In The Bible

 Deborah’s roles as judge, prophet, and leader were important, she played an important role in the spiritual leadership as well as guidance to her people.
 Her faithfulness not only to Israel but to God finds her stepping into the role of a military commander.
 Deborah’s courage and obedience to God’s call is an excellent example to Christian women.

 Judge Deborah was a woman of God, that ruled with fairness, and wisdom.
 But she was also a prophet, her prophecies guiding the Israelites in the word of God.